diferma0151/sample_repo/developers/RepositoryAccess.md

 * redesign command API of `tortoisehg.hgqt.run`
 * \#1783 - thg keeps a ref to a folderrepo for too long ?

+In 2.10:

+* new per-repository command runner which manages busy state and command queue
+* `cmdui.Runner` and `cmdui.Dialog` has been replaced by the new command runner
+* run web server in separate process

 ### TODOs

-short-term:

-1. have RepoWidget use new classes (mostly done)
-1. implement stubs for new classes (mostly done)
+short-term (in 2.11?):

-1. pass stubs to all widgets (mostly done)
+1. pass `RepoAgent` to all widgets (mostly done)
-1. implement queued command runner by using cmdui.Core (done)
-1. implement per-repository command queue (done)
-1. replace cmdui.Widget and Runner by new command runner (WIP)
-1. have RepoWidget use new command runner (WIP)
-1. have all widgets run commands via RepoAgent (WIP)
 1. move shortname and displayname (WIP)
+1. replace `cmdui.Widget` by new command runner (WIP)
+1. pass `ui` to `cmdcore.CmdAgent` so that it can read user configuration
+1. extract reusable `QtUi` from thread.py
+1. add experimental command server client which uses `QProcess`

 long-term: